c4tch/Salesforce-Apex-Test-Framework/README.md

 ## Q&A
-### Ideas for improvement
-- Error handling and reporting of failures to enable trend analysis of common development / SIT problems
-- Include the new EventBus delivery methods as well as DML.
-Now that would be cool.

-### Is it really a framework?
+#### Is it really a framework?
 Technically not, though it does have interfaces that mandate certain footprints and coding styles, it is more of a 'pattern'; however this repo can be used directly as base code and extended easily, so the answer is also 'Yes'.
 Other examples of frameworks in apex include Kevin O'Hara's excellent Light Weight Trigger Framework.

-### I want to improve it and have decided to refactor the lot
+#### I want to improve it and have decided to refactor the lot
-Cool, if it's a major refactor make a pull request...
-My only ask is to to try keep this simple, having boiled it down from some earlier heavy structures already.
+Make a pull request, or if you dont have time, register an Issue.
+If it's a major refactor make a pull request...
+My only ask is to always try keep things as lean as possible, having boiled it down from some earlier heavy structures already.

-### How can I quickly validate my Maker Classes when I write them
+#### How can I quickly validate my Maker Classes when I write them
 Use some anonymous apex.
-Here's an example I wrote after creating the AdminUser maker class to test it out (note there may be limits in your org on the number of Administrator licences, so watch for the org complaining when you execute this dml).
+Here's an example I wrote (pseudo code, but it should compile) after creating the AdminUser maker class to test it out (note there may be limits in your org on the number of Administrator licences, so watch for the org complaining when you execute this dml).

 Note that as this is anon apex, there is no class to extend using c_TestFactory, so you'll see that written everywhere...
 ```Apex